Word game: Semantic games

 Semantic games focus on the semantics of words, utilising their meanings and the shared knowledge of players as a mechanic.
-Mad Libs, Blankety Blank, and Codenames are all semantic games.
+Connections, Mad Libs, Blankety Blank, and Codenames are all semantic games.

+Word formation games

+Games involving creating words that meet specific conditions, such as Wordle, Word Ladder.

 Modern word games

 As part of the modern "Golden Age" of board games, designers have created a variety of newer, non-traditional word games, often with more complex rules.
 Games like Codenames, Decrypto, and Anomia were all designed after 2010, and have earned widespread acclaim.
-Mobile games like Words with Friends and Word Connect have also brought word games to modern audiences.
+Mobile games like Letterpress, Words with Friends, and Word Connect have also brought word games to modern audiences.

 In media

 Many popular word games have been adapted to television and radio game shows.
-As well as the examples given above, shows like Lingo, Says You!, Catchphrase, and Only Connect either revolve around or include elements of word games.
-Word games have also been launched on the Internet and featured in major publications, such as The New York Times Spelling Bee.
+In addition to the examples given above, shows like Lingo, Says You!, Catchphrase, and Only Connect either revolve around or include elements of word games.
+On NPR, the Sunday Puzzle is hosted by Will Shortz, The New York Times crossword editor.

+Word games have also been launched on the Internet and featured in major publications, such as The New York Times Spelling Bee, Connections, and Wordle.